rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 webserver
 ~~~

 There you have it.
-I have a new convenient static web server for server content on localhost.
+I have a new convenient static web server for serving static content on localhost.